Ivo-B/CC-DL-template-example/README.md

 - poetry
 - python 3.9

 You can use your favorite method to provide python 3.9 for poetry.
-I recommend PyEnv but you can also use Conda etc.
+I recommend PyEnv, but you can also use Conda etc.

 Install poetry:
 ````yaml